If you feel that any of the following points apply to you, then it’s likely that therapy will be helpful to you:

 Therapy sessions will focus on your concerns and empower you to work to resolve them, often providing you with insights, strategies, new tools and increased coping capacity.

-There is an unfortunate misconception in this world that seeking counseling is an admission of weakness or an acknowledgement of being flawed.
+There is an unfortunate misconception in this world that seeking counseling is an admission of weakness or an acknowledgment of being flawed.
 In reality, seeking support for one’s self or wanting to fully participate in one’s personal development is a positive affirmation of life.
 It means you are alive and you are paying attention.
 Counseling is a creative undertaking that speaks to the courage and curiosity of the human spirit.

 Life brings challenges.
 This is not news to any of us.
 What we fail to realize is the human need for support and connection during trying times.
-Counseling is a proven way of effectively coping with life’s stressors during times of need.
+Counseling is a proven way of effectively coping with life’s stressors in times of need.

 In counseling, I offer you the opportunity to work through current life difficulties or problems with someone from outside your immediate circle.
 I provide a non-judgmental perspective intended to help you make sense of the complex emotions and feelings that may be confusing.
 Together, we consider and explore your personal situation in a way that leads to fresh understanding.
 The hope is that these new perspectives will inspire you to change your thoughts and behaviors.